 That said, the Mystic seems to be closely related in worldview to spiritual teachers like Sri Ramakrishna, who was Indian and a Hindu but whose teachings have a nonsectarian, universalist ring to them.
 More modern Indian spiritual teachers, like Paramahansa Yogananda, were great admirers of Jesus.

 When did the Masala Mystic himself live, or is he still living?
-Although he is mentioned in The Persian Letters, another work compiled by this editor and dated to the eleventh century, from the many references in the Mystic’s poems to nineteenth- and twentieth-century spiritual teachers, he most likely lived no farther back than the nineteenth century.
+Although he is mentioned in The Persian Letters, another work compiled by this editor (and also available in the Books section of this Web site) and dated to the eleventh century, from the many references in the Mystic’s poems to nineteenth- and twentieth-century spiritual teachers, he most likely lived no farther back than the nineteenth century.
 And nothing eliminates the possibility that he is still alive in 2019, when this book is being compiled.
 His age, gender, birth name, religion, caste (if he was or is Hindu and living before the caste system was officially banished in 1950), and any other personal information are unknown.

 Of course, it is possible the Mystic lived much longer ago and his original poems were rewritten or embellished or added to by other people along the way.
 Also, the Mystic could be one man, or even many poets adopting his name.
 But, since there is no way of supporting any of these notions, the editor has decided to leave well enough alone and assume that one man wrote the poems.
 As a contemporary poet writes, about a magical house:

 “No one knows how old the house is, when it was built, or where.
 The house is like a house without a history; when you are in it the past doesn’t exist. . . .
 But the house has a history; it is just not in the books. . . .
 But the house is real.
 The house exists–wherever you are, whoever you are, have been, or want to be.
 The house, which is always on tour and has been everywhere, which never really goes anywhere, exists in every place on earth, in every time in history.”